 - Enlarged lymph nodes

-The History of Camp Lejeune and What Happened
+The History of Camp Lejeune's Contaminated Water

 Between 1953 and 1987, Camp Lejeune, a military base, and nearby Marine Corps Air Station New River suffered from numerous sources of water contamination.
 During this time, millions of military personnel, their loved ones, and others who lived and worked in the area or on the base were exposed to hazardous chemicals at significantly higher levels than what was permitted by safety regulations.

-Sadly, these individuals lived near this toxic water, bathed, and drank it until 1982, when the issue was discovered because the military base started testing the water for other chemicals in response to new safety standards enacted by the Environmental Protection Agency (EPA).
+Sadly, individuals lived near this toxic water, bathed, and drank it until 1982, when the issue was discovered because the military base started testing the water for other chemicals in response to new safety standards enacted by the Environmental Protection Agency (EPA).
 Because of these tests, it was concluded that the water at the base was contaminated with over 70 toxic chemicals and solvents.
 Yet, even with these disastrous results, the use of the wells that contributed to these dangerous conditions continued until 1987.

 - Tetrachloroethylene: This substance is generally used as a dry cleaning agent and a degreasing solvent for metals.
-It is also known as a building block for creating other chemicals and can be found in water, soil, and the air.
+It is also known as a building block for creating other chemicals and can be found in water, soil, and air.